Our Upcoming Events

 Second, Planning staff has developed a proposal for minor code amendments with the intention of differentiating Crop Raising from Animal Raising.
 Specifically, the Urban Agriculture-related changes include a modification to the existing definition of “Community Gardens” and the creation of the following two new Land Use Activity Types to replace the City’s existing “Crop and Animal Raising” Activity Type: “Limited Agriculture” and “Extensive Agriculture”.
 By separating the current “Crop and Animal Raising” regulation into two different agricultural land use categories based on level of intensity and the potential for off-site impacts, and redefining Community Gardens as the activity of one or more persons, the proposed Planning Code amendments will vastly increase the public’s ability to practice small-scale agriculture throughout the City.
 The proposal includes revisions to the Permitted Activity Charts throughout the Planning Code to specify when “Community Gardens”, “Limited Agriculture”, and “Extensive Agriculture” are a Permitted, Conditionally Permitted, or Prohibited Activity (see the summary charts attached above that list the proposed level of allowed activity for “Community Gardens”, “Limited Agriculture”, and “Extensive Agriculture” in each Zoning District).

-This proposal will be heard before the Oakland Planning Commission on September 17, 2014.
+This proposal will be now be heard before the Community and Economic Development Committee on October 14, 2014 at 1:30 pm in Hearing Room 1 of City Hall.
 Meeting materials, including the staff report can be found in the Upcoming Meeting section below.

 The current scope of the comprehensive urban agriculture update addresses the location and intensity of urban agricultural uses on a lot, number and type of animals/livestock, sales of products and possible butchering for personal consumption.
 This scope may evolve as we receive feedback from the community.
 We urge you to become familiar with the urban agriculture update process and get involved!